 The 3 Types of Risk

 You can better detect—and minimize—complacency with iReport.
-Automate your safety program, painlessly, today: sign up for your free trial now.
+Automate your safety program, painlessly, today.

 Source used throughout this blog post: 1. https://www.higbeeandassociates.com/wp-content/uploads/2017/05/workplace-complacency-reduction-techniques.pdf